parpalak/admin-yard/README.md

 To use VirtualFieldType, you need to write an SQL query that evaluates the content displayed in the virtual field.

 When executing SELECT queries to the database, one need to retrieve both column field values and virtual field values.
-To avoid conflicts, column field names are prefixed with `field_` since this represents the actual field value.
+To avoid conflicts, column field names are prefixed with `column_`, and virtual field names are prefixed with `virtual_`.
-Virtual field names are prefixed with `label_` as their values are displayed as content on the list and show screens.
 Without this separation, many-to-one associations using `new LinkTo($postEntity, "CONCAT('#', id, ' ', title)")` would not work, as both the content for the link and the entity identifier for the link address need to be retrieved simultaneously.